davidsalatic/SAMP-Quiz-helper/README.md

 The project also contains a runnable .jar file that can be downloaded

 When started, the app works by itself, there are no commands or actions needed

+*NOTE: The app uses clipboard for copying and pasting the answer